tackyunicorn/MultiGame/README.md

 * [Allow access to less secure apps in the gmail account of the mail server](https://myaccount.google.com/intro/security)

 > **Note**
   The current implementation works only with gmail accounts for both the sender and the receiver and must only be done this way.
+SUCK A DICK